BLACK AMERICAN PATRIOTS | CIVIL WAR

 John V. Quarstein (February 18, 2021) African American US Medal Of Honor Recipients During The Civil War

-Carol Swain (PragerU.com) The inconvenient truth about the Democratic Party
+Carol Swain (PragerU.com) The inconvenient truth about the Democrat Party

 National Archives (November 2023) Dred Scott v.
 Sandford (1857)